ConnectNowUK/docs/docs/issue-tracker/developer-guide/api/README.md

 ### Create a issue

-::: tip Authentication
+::: authorization
-User must be authenticated and have access to each company from the submitted category ids.
+You must have access to each company from the submitted category ids.
 :::

 ```http:no-line-numbers